Ben 10: Destroy All Aliens: Plot

-Now regaining his senses, Azmuth proceeds to use his father's Mechamorph abilities to fix the Omnitrix and subsequently allow it to return himself to normal.
-Azmuth reprimands Ben and Gwen for their errors and reveals that his father is actually a Galvan like him, wearing a Mechamorph-type enhanced armor that, as Azmuth reprimands him for as well, amplifies any anger of the user explaining his behavior.
-Hearing Azmuth explaining of how the Omnitrix was so filled with pink mana, Gwen wonders just what he is referring to, with Azmuth telling her that she will find out eventually.
-Returning to Ben's house, Azmuth restores Ben's parents to normal, albeit unconscious and their memories of grounding their son lost due to the effects of the transformation, and repairs the Rust Bucket, previously destroyed in the battle, before leaving to reconcile with his own father.
+Now regaining his senses, Azmuth uses his father's Mechamorph abilities to fix the Omnitrix and subsequently allow it to return himself to normal.
+Azmuth reprimands Ben and Gwen for their errors and reveals that his father is actually a Galvan like him, wearing a Mechamorph-like armor that amplifies any anger of the user explaining his behavior.
+Hearing Azmuth explaining of how the Omnitrix was so filled with mana, Gwen wonders just what he is referring to, with Azmuth telling her that she will find out eventually.
+Returning to Ben's house, Azmuth restores Ben's parents to normal and repairs the Rustbucket, previously destroyed in the battle, before leaving to reconcile with his own father.

-After Azmuth, his father and Tetrax are out of sight, Ben's parents regain consciousness and telling him to enjoy his fishing trip with Grandpa Max and Gwen.
-Ben declines, having learned to be more responsible then before and stays home to finish his history report for school.
-It ends with Ben, Gwen, and Grandpa Max on another road trip where they encounter Doctor Animo and the three prepare for another exciting battle of extraterrestrial, mystical, and highly advanced technological might yet again.
+Ben's parents later tell him to enjoy his fishing trip with Max and Gwen, but Ben declines, having learned to be more responsible, and stays home to finish his history report.
+Subsequently, he, Gwen, and Max embark on another road trip where they encounter Doctor Animo and the three prepare for another exciting battle.